miroapp/app-examples/examples/wordle/README.md

 ### About the app

-This sample app shows you how to build the famous Wordle game in Miro. \
+This app shows you how to build the famous Wordle game in Miro. \
 The game opens the Library panel allowing you to start a new game and enter your guesses. \
 The game creates sticky notes and colors them the same way Wordle does it.